duythien/phalcon-tip/README.md

 #### Initial Test Data

-You can create fake entries on an empty Phosphorum installation by running:
+You can create fake entries on an empty PhalconTip installation by running:

 > Note: The script random-entries.php must be executed inside the scripts directory